currymike123/CS1/CPS210_Syllabus.md

 - Understand concepts of encapsulation, information hiding, inheritance.
 - Use of File I/O and Error handling.

+<div style="page-break-after: always;"></div>

+### SLO (Student Learning Objectives)

+<b>Critical Thinking and Reasoning (CTR) LEVEL 1</b><br>
+Students will

+- clearly articulate an issue or problem;
+- identify, analyze, and evaluate ideas, data, and arguments as they occur in their own or others’ work;
+- acknowledge limitations such as perspective and bias; and
+- develop well-reasoned (logical) arguments to form judgments and/or draw conclusions.

+<b>Information Literacy (IL) LEVEL 1</b><br>
+Students will

+- locate information effectively using tools appropriate to their need and discipline;
+- evaluate information with an awareness of authority, validity, and bias; and
+- demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination.

 ### Textbook:

-The textbook below is not required, but it is what I will be referencing throughout thecourse.
+The textbook below is not required, but it is what I will be referencing throughout the course.
 The lectures and labs should be enough to learn the material.

 Introduction to JAVA Programming, Comprehensive Version, 10th edition by Y.
 Daniel Liang (On Brightspace)